mike96265/resty-upload-rate-limit/README.md

 # resty-upload-rate-limit

-Limit file upload rate in openresty
-### this repo keeps a minimun openresty configuration file, show you show to limit upload rate.
+### this repo keeps a minimum openresty configuration file, show you show to limit upload rate.

 #### setup
 ```console